covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Health Beliefs/SubjectiveEffectivenessofHealthBehaviors.rst

 Subjective Effectiveness of Health Behaviors
 ============================================

-In your opinion, how effective is wearing a mask when it comes to protecting yourself against the coronavirus?
+In your opinion, how effective is wearing a mask when it comes to protecting yourself against the coronavirus?; *Variable:* ``effect_mask``

 .. csv-table::